 The Executive Committee's function is to exercise the full authority of the Board of Directors between Board meetings, except that the Executive Committee may not take certain specified actions which the Board of Directors has reserved for action by the whole Board.
-The Committee held no meetings in fiscal year 2008.
+The Committee held one meeting in fiscal 2009.
 Mr. Richey (Chairman) and Mr. Trauscht are the members of the Committee.

-The Audit and Finance Committee's functions generally are to assist oversight by the Board of Directors of the Company's financial reporting process, the Company's compliance with legal and regulatory requirements, the independent public accountants' qualifications and independence, and the performance of the Company's internal audit function and independent public accountants.
-These functions include the responsibility to appoint, retain and oversee the independent registered public accounting firm performing the annual audit; to annually evaluate the qualifications, independence and prior performance of the independent public accountants; to review the scope of the independent public accountants' work and approve their annual audit fees and their other non-audit service fees; to review the Company's internal controls with the independent public accountants and the internal audit executive; to review with the independent public accountants any problems they may have encountered during the annual audit; to discuss 10-K and 10-Q reports with management and independent public accountants before filing; to review and discuss earnings press releases; to discuss with management major financial risk exposures; to review the annual plan and associated resource allocation of the internal audit function; to review the Company's reports to Stockholders with management and the independent public accountants and receive certain assurances from management; to prepare a report as required by the Securities and Exchange Commission to be included in the annual proxy statement; and to review the effectiveness of the Company's legal, regulatory and corporate governance compliance programs.
+The Audit and Finance Committee's functions generally are to assist oversight by the Board of Directors of the Company's financial reporting process, the Company's compliance with legal and regulatory requirements, the independent registered public accounting firm's (the "accounting firm") qualifications and independence, and the performance of the Company's internal audit function and the accounting firm.
+These functions include the responsibility to appoint, retain and oversee the accounting firm and its performance of the annual audit; to annually evaluate the qualifications, independence and prior performance of the accounting firm; to review the scope of the accounting firm's work and approve its annual audit fees and any non-audit service fees; to review the Company's internal controls with the accounting firm and the internal audit executive; to review with the accounting firm any problems it may have encountered during the annual audit; to discuss 10-K and 10-Q reports with management and the accounting firm before filing; to review and discuss earnings press releases; to discuss with management major financial risk exposures; to review the annual plan and associated resource allocation of the internal audit function; to review the Company's reports to Stockholders with management and the accounting firm, and to receive certain assurances from management; to prepare a report as required by the SEC (the "SEC") to be included in the annual proxy statement; and to review the effectiveness of the Company's legal, regulatory and corporate governance compliance programs.
 Each member of the Committee is an independent director, as defined in the applicable listing standards of the New York Stock Exchange.
-The Board of Directors has determined that Mr. Stolze, the Chairman of the Audit and Finance Committee, is an audit committee financial expert within the meaning of Item 401(h) of Regulation S-K under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and is independent within the meaning of Item 7(d)(3)(iv) of Schedule 14A under the Exchange Act.
-The Committee met four times in fiscal year 2008.
-Mr. W.S.
-Antle III (Chairman), Mr. McConnell and Mr. Stolze were the members of the Committee until November 9, 2007, when Mr. Antle resigned from the Committee and the Board.
-Since that date, Mr. Stolze (Chairman), Mr. McConnell and Mr. Trauscht have been the members of the Committee.
-The Committee's charter is posted on the Company's website: www.escotechnologies.com and is available in print to any Stockholder who requests it.
+The Board of Directors has determined that Mr. Stolze, the Chairman of the Audit and Finance Committee, is an audit committee financial expert within the meaning of Item 407(d)(5)(ii) of Regulation S-K under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and is independent within the meaning of the applicable listing standards of the New York Stock Exchange.
+The Committee met four times in fiscal 2009.
+Mr. Stolze (Chairman), Mr. McConnell and Mr. Trauscht are the members of the Committee.
+The Committee's charter is posted on the Company's web site:

+www.escotechnologies.com under the Corporate Governance link and is available in print to any Stockholder who requests it.